-The lecture files on the GitHub site for the February 13 lecture include several files that you will use for this assignment:
+The lecture files on the GitHub site for Homework 6,

+https://github.com/ucsb-cs111/w20-lecture-files/tree/master/homework_files/h06, include several files that you will use for this assignment:

-- PageRank1.ipynb, which is the python code you'll start from. - PageRankEG1.npy and PageRankEG2.npy, which are the small graphs (as dense adjacency matrices) I used as examples in class. - PageRankEG3.npy, which is the graph of the 500-node Harvard web crawl. - PageRankEG3.nodelabels, which lists the 500 Harvard site names. - PageRankEG\.npz, which are the same graphs as the three above, but are stored as scipy csr\sparse matrices.
+- cs111/pagerank.py contains the function cs111.pagerank1()), which is the python code you'll start from. - PageRankEG1.npy and PageRankEG2.npy, which are the small graphs (as dense adjacency matrices) I used as examples in class. - PageRankEG3.npy, which is the graph of the 500-node Harvard web crawl. - PageRankEG3.nodelabels, which lists the 500 Harvard site names. - PageRankEG.npz, which are the same graphs as the three above, but are stored as scipy csr_sparse matrices.
 You can use these to test your sparse code. - webGoogle.npz, which is the graph of a web crawl of about 900,000 pages. - webGoogle.notes, which is a text file with some info about the big graph.

-Here is the result of running pagerank1() on matrix PageRankEG1:
+Here is the result of running cs111.pagerank1() on matrix PageRankEG1: